Jamie Hislop

-James Donald Hislop (born January 20, 1954) is a Canadian former professional ice hockey forward and current pro scout for the Minnesota Wild.
-As a player, he helped the Calgary Flames reach the NHL playoff semifinals for the first time in club history in 1981.
+James Donald Hislop (born January 20, 1954) is a Canadian former professional ice hockey forward who played for the Cincinnati Stingers in the World Hockey Association from 1976 to 1979 and then the Quebec Nordiques and Calgary Flames of the National Hockey League (NHL) between 1979 and 1984.
+He helped the Flames reach the NHL playoff semifinals for the first time in club history in 1981.
+After his playing career he worked as an assistant coach with the Flames and then as a scout with the Minnesota Wild.